1f604/ltt/README.md

 Basically [ManicTime](https://www.manictime.com) for Linux.
 If you're not familiar with ManicTime, there's a nice video tutorial [here](https://www.youtube.com/watch?v=3lBCzW9P5mY) and [here](https://www.youtube.com/watch?v=A-Wp24Lr37k).

+Except currently it doesn't have UI, so it's more like an improved version of [latte](https://github.com/flakas/Latte) with support for URL logging (currently Chromium only) and downloading a text copy of every web page you visit so you can search through them later.

 # How to use

 `python ltt.py` to start logging your activity